nsankareswari-70/How-to-Create-a-Data-Entry-Form-in-Excel/README.md

 ## How-to-Create-a-Data-Entry-Form-in-Excel

 A data entry form can help by making the process faster and less error-prone.
+Key Features:

+- Simple and interactive data entry form linked to worksheet columns.

+- Automatic record addition to the next empty row.

+- Validation rules to prevent incorrect or incomplete entries.

+- Options to search, edit, or delete existing records.

+- Customizable fields to suit various data management needs.

 Below is a data set that is typically maintained by the hiring team in an organization

 <img src="https://github.com/nsankareswari-70/How-to-Create-a-Data-Entry-Form-in-Excel/blob/1d42f539444af7ac12162234eb119cc119c7791f/fo13.png" height=300 width=300>